ImperialCollegeLondon/ReCoDE-Gene-Network-Analysis/README.md

 <!-- Your Project title, make it sound catchy! -->

-# Single-Cell Gene Network Analysis using LLMs
+# Single-Cell Gene Network Analysis

 <!-- Provide a short description to your project -->

 ## Description

 The aim of this exemplar is to understand and demonstrate how to carry out single-cell gene network analysis on real data.
-Specifically, we will model networks in a small, publicly available Alzheimer's Disease dataset as well as explore them further through downstream analysis.
+Specifically, we will model networks in a small, publicly available Human Cancer dataset as well as explore them further through downstream analysis.
 This will consist of characterising the networks through gene set enrichment analysis and understanding the principles behind this.
-The modelling itself will encompass learning how to use deep learning techniques, such as natural language processing and large language models to construct networks.
+The modelling itself will encompass learning how to use both correlation-based approaches as well as deep learning techniques, such as large language models to construct networks.
 Together, this will provide an undertanding as well as practical experience with an end-to-end pipeline using single-cell data for gene network analysis.

 <!-- What should the students going through your exemplar learn -->

-## Learning Outcomes
+## Overall Learning Outcomes

-- Gain an understanding be able to summarise the significance of biological networks in interpreting complex cellular processes and disease mechanisms.
+By the end of the series of chapters and notebooks you should be able to:

+1. Understand the Foundations of Single-Cell RNA-Sequencing (scRNA-seq):
+  - Comprehend the steps involved in scRNA-seq data processing, including generating count     matrices and performing quality control.
+  - Explain how scRNA-seq differs from bulk RNA-seq in capturing cellular heterogeneity.
+  - Explore publicly available snRNA-seq data and process it for downstream analysis using Python.
+2. Apply Techniques in Gene Network Analysis:
+  - Understand the concepts and methods involved in constructing gene networks from scRNA-seq data.
+  - Identify relationships between genes using co-expression based approaches.
+  - Visualise gene networks using tools such as NetworkX.
+3. Carry Out Gene Set Enrichment Analysis:
-- Be able to use knowledge of NLP and LLMs to apply a specific model to a test dataset, in order construct gene networks.
+  - Explain the significance of gene set enrichment and its role in interpreting gene networks.
-- Evaluate and relate findings to practical implications of gene networks in biological research through gene set enrichment analysis.
+  - Perform pathway-based enrichment analyses using curated gene sets from resources like KEGG and Gene Ontology (GO).
+  - Apply statistical tests such as the Fisher Exact Test to assess the overrepresentation of gene sets.
+  - Implement multiple hypothesis correction methods like the false discovery rate (FDR) to ensure robust enrichment results.
+4. Utilise Large Language Models for Gene Network Predictions:
+  - Explain the basic principles of NLP, including tokenization, stemming, and dependency parsing.
+  - Recognize the capabilities of LLMs in analyzing complex biological datasets, even when data is limited.
+  - Apply pretrained models like scGPT to predict gene interactions and network dynamics in scRNA-seq data.
+  - Understand the role of transformers and attention mechanisms in enhancing biological predictions through context-aware learning.

 <!-- How long should they spend reading and practising using your Code.
 Provide your best estimate -->